-- 1) Implementing written policies and procedures, in compliance with Rule 206(4)-6 under the Advisers Act, reasonably designed to ensure that the Adviser votes portfolio securities in the best interest of shareholders of the Funds owning the portfolio securities voted. - 2) Providing to the Fund's Chief Compliance Officer ("CCO") a summary of the material changes to a Proxy Policy during the period covered by the CCO's annual compliance report to the Board, and a redlined copy of such Proxy Policy as applicable. - 3) The CCO shall review all Proxy Policies at least annually to ensure that they are in compliance with Rule 206(4)-6 under the Advisers Act, and appear reasonably designed to ensure that the Sub-Adviser votes portfolio securities in the best interest of shareholders of the Funds owning the portfolio securities voted.
+- Implementing written policies and procedures, in compliance with Rule 206(4)-6 under the 1940 Act, reasonably designed to ensure that the Adviser and/or Sub-Adviser votes portfolio securities in the best interest of shareholders of the Fund owning the portfolio securities voted. - Providing to the Fund's Chief Compliance Officer ("CCO") a summary of the material changes to a Proxy Policy during the period covered by the CCO's annual compliance report to the Board, and a redlined copy of such Proxy Policy as applicable.

+The CCO shall review all Proxy Policies at least annually to ensure that they are in compliance with Rule 206(4)-6 under the Advisers Act and appear reasonably designed to ensure that the Adviser and Sub-Adviser votes portfolio securities in the best interest of shareholders of the Funds owning the portfolio securities voted.

-V. Review Responsibilities
+Review Responsibilities

-The Adviser may retain a Proxy Voting Service to coordinate, collect, and maintain all proxy-related information.
+The Adviser or Sub-Adviser may retain a proxy-voting service to coordinate, collect, and maintain all proxy-related information.

-If the Adviser retains a proxy-voting service, the Adviser will review the Fund's voting records maintained by the Proxy Voting Service and select a sample of proxy votes from those submitted and examine them against the Proxy Voting Service files for accuracy of the votes.
+If the Adviser or Sub-Adviser retains a proxy-voting service, the Adviser/Sub-Adviser will review the Fund's voting records maintained by the service provider, select a sample of proxy votes from those submitted, and examine them against the proxy voting service files for accuracy of the votes at least annually in regard to adhering to foregoing policy guidelines.

-VI.
 Preparation and Filing of Proxy Voting Record on Form N-PX

-The Fund will annually file its complete proxy voting record with the SEC on Form N-PX.
+The Fund will file its complete proxy voting record with the SEC on Form N-PX annually by August 31 of each year.

-The Fund's Administrator will be responsible for oversight and completion of the filing of the Fund's reports on Form N-PX with the SEC.
-The Fund's Administrator will file Form N-PX for each twelve-month period ended June 30 and the filing for each year will be made with the SEC on or before August 31 of that year.
+The Fund's Administrator will be responsible for the oversight and completion of the filing of Form N-PX with the SEC.
+The Fund's Administrator will file Form N-PX for each twelve-month period ending June 30, and the filing for each year will be made with the SEC on or before August 31 of that year.

-VII.
 Recordkeeping

-Documentation of all votes for the Funds will be maintained by the Adviser and/or the Proxy Voting Service.
+Documentation of all votes for the Fund will be maintained by the Adviser and/or through a third-party proxy voting service.

-Adopted: April 2021
+Adopted: April 26, 2021